Cathy Moriarty

-Cathy Moriarty (born November 29, 1960) is an American actress and singer whose career spans over 40 years.
-For her work in Martin Scorsese's 1980 film Raging Bull, she received nominations for the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, and the BAFTA Award.
+Cathy Moriarty (born November 29, 1960) is an American actress whose career spans five decades.
+Born and raised in New York City, she made her acting debut opposite Robert De Niro in Martin Scorsese's Raging Bull (1980), for which she received nominations for the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, and the British Academy Film Award.

 Throughout her career, she has worked with a number of prolific directors including Martin Scorsese, Sidney Lumet, Ivan Reitman, Harold Ramis, James Mangold, and Richard Ayoade.
-Her other film appearances include Neighbors, White of the Eye, Soapdish, Casper, Cop Land, Analyze That, The Bounty Hunter, The Double, and Patti Cake$.
+She has starred in numerous leading and supporting roles in a variety of films ranging from independent film features to major film studio productions across many genres.
+Her film appearances include Neighbors (1981), White of the Eye (1987), Kindergarten Cop (1990), Soapdish (1991), Matinee (1993), Casper (1995), Cop Land (1997), But I’m a Cheerleader (1999), Analyze That (2002), The Bounty Hunter (2010), The Double (2013), and Patti Cake$ (2017).
+The films in which she has appeared have collectively grossed over $1 billion worldwide.

-Moriarty has also starred in numerous television roles including Tales from the Crypt, Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, The Assassination of Gianni Versace: American Crime Story, and City on a Hill.
+Moriarty has also starred in numerous television series including Tales from the Crypt (1992), Hey Arnold!
+(1997–1999), Law & Order (2001), Law & Order: Special Victims Unit (2005–2014), Law & Order: Criminal Intent (2010), I'm Dying Up Here (2017), This Is Us (2018), The Assassination of Gianni Versace: American Crime Story (2018), City on a Hill (2019), and HouseBroken (2021).

+Moriarty works as an activist for the autistic community and is the national spokesperson for Autism United.
+She is also an advocate of both Autism Speaks and the autism rights movement.

 Early life

-Moriarty was born November 29, 1960 in The Bronx borough of New York City, the daughter of Irish Catholic immigrants Catherine, a homemaker, and John Moriarty, a warehouse worker.
+Moriarty was born November 29, 1960, in The Bronx borough of New York City, the daughter of Irish Catholic immigrants Catherine, a homemaker, and John Moriarty, a warehouse worker.
 She was raised in Yonkers, New York, where she attended Lincoln High School.
-When she was 18 years old, her friends urged her to enter a bathing-beauty contest at a bar:
+When she was 18 years old, her friends urged her to enter a bathing-beauty contest at a local bar:

 Career

+1980s

 Moriarty made her film debut in Martin Scorsese's Raging Bull (1980), as Vikki LaMotta, wife of boxer Jake LaMotta, played by Robert De Niro.
 She was nominated for the Academy Award for Best Supporting Actress.
-Later, Moriarty played John Belushi's destructive, sultry neighbor in Neighbors, a film adaptation of Thomas Berger's novel of the same name.
+Later that year, Moriarty played John Belushi's destructive, sultry neighbor in Neighbors, a film adaptation of Thomas Berger's novel of the same name.
 In 1982, she was severely injured in an automobile accident and required back surgery.

 In 1985, Moriarty agreed to co-star with Jack Nicholson in The Two Jakes.
 However, after one day of shooting its production halted.
 Although the film was eventually released in 1990, Moriarty was no longer connected with the production.
 Moriarty returned to acting in 1987.
 Her first role since Neighbors was in the British thriller film White of the Eye, in which Moriarty played the wife of David Keith's character.
 Two years later, she appeared in the CBS series Wiseguy.